Bradley-D/woocommerce-rrp/readme.txt

 6. Here you can see the arrows pointing to the text entered in "Product Price Text" and "Sale Price Text" on an archive.

 == Changelog ==

+= 1.1 =
+* Added conditional check to price so text only shows if price is not empty

 = 1.0 =
 * Original commit and released to the world